Motivational Moments Meaningful Connections

 Speaker Bio

-Clients turn to Fishy when the challenge is not a lack of action, but connection.
-Leaders are visible but not felt.
-Teams are aligned on paper but disconnected in practice.
-Communication is polished but fails to build belief.
-Market-leading products struggle to convert the way they should.
+Organisations bring him in when something fundamental is missing despite everything looking fine.
+Leaders who are visible but not felt.
+Teams aligned on paper but disconnected in practice.
+Communication that's polished but fails to build belief.

 Future of Work, Culture and Connection - view keynotes